metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 - `cluster_name` (String) Specifies the name of the Cluster resource that this operation is targeting.
 - `cluster_ref` (String) Deprecated: since v0.9, use clusterName instead.Specifies the name of the Cluster resource that this operation is targeting.
 - `custom` (Attributes) Specifies a custom operation defined by OpsDefinition. (see [below for nested schema](#nestedatt--spec--custom))
+- `enqueue_on_force` (Boolean) Indicates whether opsRequest should continue to queue when 'force' is set to true.
 - `expose` (Attributes List) Lists Expose objects, each specifying a Component and its services to be exposed. (see [below for nested schema](#nestedatt--spec--expose))
 - `force` (Boolean) Instructs the system to bypass pre-checks (including cluster state checks and customized pre-conditions hooks)and immediately execute the opsRequest, except for the opsRequest of 'Start' type, which will still undergopre-checks even if 'force' is true.This is useful for concurrent execution of 'VerticalScaling' and 'HorizontalScaling' opsRequests.By setting 'force' to true, you can bypass the default checks and demand these opsRequests to runsimultaneously.Note: Once set, the 'force' field is immutable and cannot be updated.
 - `horizontal_scaling` (Attributes List) Lists HorizontalScaling objects, each specifying scaling requirements for a Component,including desired replica changes, configurations for new instances, modifications for existing instances,and take offline/online the specified instances. (see [below for nested schema](#nestedatt--spec--horizontal_scaling))